top of page

 In the Future

-Granite is a very strong stone, but not all granites are created equally.
+GRANITE - is a very strong stone, but not all granites are created equally.
 We guarantee all of our stone to last forever.
 That said, normal weather conditions will eventually necessitate some basic maintenance to keep the stone looking as beautiful as it did on the day it was set.
 Click here for do-it-yourself instructions or to learn about our professional restoration services.

 bottom of page